w3c/wai-tutorials/source/page-structure/content.html.erb.md

   - H48
   - H49
 ---
-Mark-up website content semantically, so that the website is extensible, the content reusable and also conveys more meaning to assistive technologies.
+Mark up website content semantically, so that the website is extensible, the content reusable and also conveys more meaning to assistive technologies.

 ## Articles